andrea-aus-hh/resume/_includes/oses.md

 ### Operating Systems

-As a kid I used what we had at home, Windows PCs (from 3.1 to 10), on which I was content to play Age of Empires II.
+As a kid I used what we had at home, Windows PCs (from 3.1 to 10), on which I was content to fumble around and play Age of Empires II.

 I became a Linux user in 2004 (Fedora 1).
 Not content with Fedora, I hopped through many distributions, then settled on Gentoo.
 I could also still play Age of Empires II via [wine](https://www.winehq.org/).